F-1 Student Curricular Practical Training (CPT)

 To be eligible for CPT you must:

-• Must be related to your major (cannot be based on minor); for research students (MS thesis/Phd) the opportunity must be related to your research specifically.
+- Must be related to your major (cannot be based on minor); for research students (MS thesis/Phd) the opportunity must be integral to your research and included in your thesis.

 Applying for CPT

-International students applying for CPT must enroll in a relevant course to qualify.
-The course you must register in and the CPT process depends on your academic level and department:
+International students applying for CPT must enroll in appropriate credits to qualify.
+The credits you must register for and the CPT process depends on your academic level and department:

 Bachelor’s (BS)